msalihberk/redpatch/README.md

 You can manage your AI credentials and platform settings through two methods:

 #### 1. Web UI Control Panel (Recommended)
-Launch the application and click the **Settings** icon in the navbar to open the in-app management modal.
+Launch the application and click the **Settings** icon in the navbar to open the in-app management panel.
 This allows you to update your settings dynamically without restarting the server:
 * **LLM Provider** (e.g., `gemini`)
 * **API Key**
 * **Model Selection** (e.g., `gemini-flash-lite-latest`)